-Covid-19 together with Climate Change have created 'tipping points' that will force us to not only address the pandemic but drive social, economic, environmental and political change.
+Covid-19 has created a 'tipping point' that will force us to not only address the pandemic but drive social, economic, environmental and political change.
 According to a Pew Research poll most surveyed countries, including the US, say global climate change is a major threat.
 Getting accurate data about PM is key to enforcement, improvement and slowing climate change.
 Covid-19 has also exposed a weakness in the role of the EPA, they don't monitor, enforce and improve indoor air quality.